ianderrington/genai/docs/Using/de-risking/red_teaming.md

 ## Attack methods

-### Divergence ATtacks
+### Divergence Attacks

-??? note "[Scalable Extraction of Training Data from (Production) Language Models](https://arxiv.org/pdf/2311.17035.pdf)" "Developed a new divergence attack that causes the model to diverge from its chatbot-style generations and emit training data at a " high rate.
+??? note "[Scalable Extraction of Training Data from (Production) Language Models](https://arxiv.org/pdf/2311.17035.pdf)" "Develop

+ed a new divergence attack that causes the model to diverge from its chatbot-style generations and emit training data at a " high rate.

 ## Further Reading

 For more information on red teaming in AI, consider the following resources:

 ^N1: [Hugging Face](https://huggingface.co/blog/red-teaming)

-<<< end input